Realistic kitchen remodel budget breakdown for Northern Virginia homeowners

 Key Takeaways

-• Always add a 10 to 15 percent contingency fund for surprises behind walls, especially in Northern Virginia homes built before 1985.
+• Always build in a 15 to 20 percent contingency, especially for Northern Virginia homes built before 1990.

 This guide gets specific.
-We will walk through what kitchen remodels actually cost by project scope, break down where each dollar goes by component, and show you what different budget levels buy in the Northern Virginia market.
-By the end, you will have a clear picture of what to expect and how to plan.
+We will walk through what kitchen remodels actually cost by project scope in 2026, break down where each dollar goes by component with a budget allocation table, show you how kitchen size changes your numbers, and flag the market forces driving prices up this year.
+By the end, you will have a clear, current picture of what to expect and how to plan.

 The biggest factor in your remodel cost is not the size of your kitchen or the brand of your appliances.
 It is how much of the kitchen you are changing.
-A project that keeps the same layout and refreshes surfaces costs a fraction of one that reconfigures the space from scratch.
+Northern Virginia's 2026 pricing breaks into three realistic tiers, and all three run roughly 40 percent above the current national average of $27,000 to $35,000 due to premium labor and material expectations in this market.

 A cosmetic refresh keeps everything where it is.
 You are not replacing cabinets, moving plumbing, or touching the electrical.
 You are updating the surfaces and fixtures that have worn out or gone out of style.